mkolodiy/npm-lib-starter/README.md

 # npm-lib-starter

-A starter project for creating NPN libraries.
+A starter project for creating NPN libraries for browser.

 ## Includes